w3c/web-advertising/admetrics.md

 The `browser` parameter value is a string resulting from encrypting a message with a suitable asymmetric cryptographic function using a public key associated with the browser version or embedded in the browser executable.
+The message contains a current time-stamp plus a string which is unique to each browser instance, created when the browser is installed or updated.
-The private key is not accessible to the metrics server, so it cannot decrypt the cyphertext to obtain the unique browser instance string.
+The private key used to decrypt the message is not accessible to the metrics server, so the unique browser instance string is invisible to it.
+The message is encrypted afresh, with a different time-stamp, before every upload to the metrics server.
-The message contains a current time-stamp and an arbitrary string guaranteed to be unique to every browser instance.

 This cyphertext string will be different for every transaction because the underlying time-stamp will be different, so cannot be used by metrics servers for fingerprinting (they cannot decrypt the cyphertext), and the ad information is not sent to the instance validation servers.